iman-mir/iman-mir/README.md

-### Hi there
+### Hi there 👋

-My name is Iman and I am currently a Biomedical Engineering Graduate Student at the University of British Columbia!
-Nice to meet you!
+I'm Iman — a Biomedical Engineering graduate from the University of British Columbia and currently a Health Data Analyst at the Provincial Health Services Authority.

+Welcome to my GitHub!